 There are reasons why consolidating your pensions could be the best option:

-- Cost – It may be possible to reduce charges.
-Older style plans can be more expensive.
-The cost of investing has become more competitive over the years.
+• Cost—Charges may be reduced.
+Older plans can be more expensive, but investing has become more competitive over the years.

-- Investment Choices – Newer, arrangements have access to thousands of funds.
-A pension plan set up thirty years ago might only offer a handful of funds.
-It might also be closed to new business.
+• Investment Choices—Newer arrangements have access to thousands of funds.
+A pension plan set up thirty years ago might only offer a handful of funds and be closed to new business.
 Modern workplace schemes tend to have a limited ‘default’ investment choice.
-If you do consolidate pensions you should diversify your investments.
+If you do consolidate pensions, you should diversify your investments.
 This is only possible with a good selection of funds.

-- Simplicity – should not be the only reason to consolidate pensions.
+• Simplicity – should not be the only reason to consolidate pensions.
 Holding all your pension funds in one plan makes it easier to manage.
 You can see your investments easily and review their performance.
 A suitable portfolio can be created to match your goals and risk profile.
 It’s also simpler to withdraw income from a single source.
-You can monitor the investment regularly so that you don’t run out of money.
+You can monitor the investment regularly to avoid running out of money.

 Potential Downsides